Broadcom/security-analytics-export-tools/README.md

 ### Prerequisites

+- A Linux server or VM to host the RabbitMQ service and consumer(s), with the following installed:
+    - Docker
+    - Python 3.8 or above
+    - the Python requests library (pip3 install requests)
+    - the Python pika library (pip3 install pika). pika is a Python implementation of the AMQP 0-9-1 protocol which is used to communicate with the RabbitMQ service, and requires Python 3.4+.
+- A Splunk Enterprise installation with an HTTP Event Collector (HEC) configuration and associated access token.
 - One or more SA sensors running v8.2.4 or higher.
-- A Splunk Enterprise installation with an HTTP Event Collector (HEC) configuration and associated access token.
-- A Linux server or VM to host the RabbitMQ service and consumer.

 ### Related Documentation
 - [Docker Hub RabbitMQ home](https://hub.docker.com/r/airdock/rabbitmq)